mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

 ## Inputs of `vizro_ai.plot`

 ### `user_input`
 This is the natural language query from which, together with a data sample, the LLM creates a plotly chart.
-The complexity of charts possible is dependent [on the different vendor model capabilities](customize-vizro-ai.md#what-model-to-choose).
-It is also [possible to use different languages](use-different-languages.md).
+For the query, you can [use English or a different language](use-different-languages.md).
+The complexity of the resulting chart [depends on the vendor model capabilities](customize-vizro-ai.md#what-model-to-choose).

 ### `df`